Derek Winnert

 Bellerophon is a hero from Greek mythology whose greatest feat was the destruction of the fire-breathing Chimera monster.

-Robby the Robot was reused by MGM in The Invisible Boy (1957) and then appeared in TV shows including The Gale Storm Show, The Thin Man, Columbo, The Addams Family, and Lost in Space.
+Robby the Robot was reused by MGM in The Invisible Boy (1957) and then appeared in TV shows including The Gale Storm Show, The Thin Man, Columbo, The Addams Family, and in TV’s Lost in Space.

-The cast and characters are: Walter Pidgeon as Dr Edward Morbius, Anne Francis as Altaira ‘Alta’ Morbius, Leslie Nielsen as Commander John J. Adams, Frankie Darro as Robby the Robot, Marvin Miller as the voice of Robby the Robot, Warren Stevens as Lt.
-Doc Ostrow, Jack Kelly as Lt.
-Jerry Farman, Richard Anderson as Chief Quinn, Earl Holliman as Cook, George Wallace as Bosun, Robert Dix as Grey, Jimmy Thompson as Youngerford, James Drury as Strong, Harry Harvey, Jr. as Randall, Roger McGee as Lindstrom, Peter Miller as Moran, Morgan Jones as Nichols, Richard Grant as Silvers, Les Tremayne as the Narrator, James Best as a C-57D crewman. and William Boyett as a C-57D crewman.
+The cast and characters are: Walter Pidgeon as Dr Edward Morbius, Anne Francis as Altaira ‘Alta’ Morbius, Leslie Nielsen as Commander John J Adams, Frankie Darro as Robby the Robot, Marvin Miller as the voice of Robby the Robot, Warren Stevens as Lt Doc Ostrow, Jack Kelly as Lt Jerry Farman, Richard Anderson as Chief Quinn, Earl Holliman as Cook, George Wallace as Bosun, Robert Dix as Grey, Jimmy Thompson as Youngerford, James Drury as Strong, Harry Harvey, Jr. as Randall, Roger McGee as Lindstrom, Peter Miller as Moran, Morgan Jones as Nichols, Richard Grant as Silvers, Les Tremayne as the Narrator, James Best as a C-57D crewman, and William Boyett as a C-57D crewman.

 Earl Holliman (September 11, 1928 – November 25, 2024).